A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 I wanted to understand it.

-Because only if I understand the mechanisms can I act in a targeted way.
+Because only if I know the mechanisms can I act purposefully.

 And what I found is not an ideological narrative.